 Think you might be the latest victim of a cyber security attack?
 Whether you’ve noticed your devices are slower than normal, certain programs or files won’t open, or outgoing email messages you never sent, these are all signs that something may be wrong.
-These are common indicators that your system may have been compromised.
+And these are only a few examples of common indicators of compromise (IoCs).

 When you suspect a security incident, it’s important to act quickly.
 With each minute that passes, the attacker has more time to access additional accounts, encrypt or steal data, infect servers, and cause more damage to your operations.

-Taking the right steps during and immediately after an incident can significantly lower both recovery time and impact.
+Taking the right steps during and immediately after an incident can significantly lower both recovery time and impact (which is critical considering the soaring costs of an incident).
 Keep reading to find out what to do and not do after an attack — plus steps to take once you’ve recovered to continually protect your business.

 What to do if you suspect a cyber attack

 Take a breath and try to remain calm.
 Experiencing a cyber attack can be scary, especially when you don’t know what’s happening or the extent of the damage.
 It’s important that you do not panic or react impulsively — taking the wrong steps now can make things worse.

 Reach out to our team as soon as possible.
 Our experts have spent decades identifying, isolating, and resolving security incidents.
 We can help you respond and recover fast, so you can get back to business.